JB-rare/semester-project/README.md

 Hello world!

-This is Bill Hanson and Jay Johnston's semester project
+This is Bill Hanson, Jay Johnston and Frank Macha's semester project